SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 The challenge for developers with this spartan approach - using pure HTML and CSS - is the lack of tools and options that JavaScript offer.

 A shibbolith that Elad Schechter, who was the next speaker, aimed to dismiss.
-It is hard to convice a crowd of developers who are keen to learn the next best thing that going backwards is the way forwards, but it certainly made me think in new ways about how to approach what has become a significantly over-engineered space.
+It is hard to convince a crowd of developers who are keen to learn the next best thing that going backwards is the way forwards, but it certainly made me think in new ways about how to approach what has become a significantly over-engineered space.

 ## Pure CSS Games - hey no blinking JavaScript

-Schechter, ran through “How to Create Pure CSS Games”, using clever CSS tricks like checkboxes and radio-buttons and CSS animations.
+Schechter, talk “How to Create Pure CSS Games”, used clever CSS tricks like checkboxes and radio-buttons and CSS animations.

 Schechter ran through how he created a CSS counter for his games and animations.
-Pseudo classes, sibling selectors in conjunction with CSS animations like transform-rotate helped providing an illusion of movement.
+Pseudo classes, sibling selectors in conjunction with CSS animations like transform-rotate helped providing an illusion of movement - proving you do not blinking well need JavaScript.
+He did caveat-emptor this by saying he used an HTML pre-processor.
+A pre-processor takes HTML and CSS code and processes it in advance so that it renders more efficiently (quickly) on the Web.

 Schechter created atoms of coronavirus with blinking eyes, elements appearing and disappearing, movement of these atoms across the page using and CSS attributes like display-block and display-none or setting opacity at various levels.

-Worth checking out is [Elad2412](https://codepen.io/elad2412/) on Code pen for more inspiration as there was not a line of JavaScript code on the page - though a HTML pre-processor was used for the page layout.
+Worth checking out is [Elad2412 on CodePen](https://codepen.io/elad2412/) for more inspiration.
 ## Assistive technologies - why Web 1.0 worked better with just HTML

 On a more serious note, Sam Prioux, highlighted how Web 2.0 creates more complexity and less accessibility to visually challenged users.

 Web 1.0 offered text-to-speech screen readers and since most of the Web was HTML, this made the early web much more universally accessible.
 Text could also be printed to braille.

-Today with text layered with images, audio, and video there are still tools to make the Web more accessible.
-Command-line-interface (CLI) tools, image recognition tags, voice recognition, video-magnification, and accessibility APIs.
+Today with text layered with images, audio, and video there are still tools to make the Web more accessible. ommand Line Interface (CLI) tools, image recognition tags, voice recognition, video-magnification, and accessibility APIs.

 Hardware and software developers, Prioux said, need to work together as computer central processing units (CPUs), and compute-power, can be slow with speech recognition.
 Commercial [assistive technologies](https://www.who.int/news-room/fact-sheets/detail/assistive-technology) are in their infancy and need to be further developed.

 Web 2.0 and mobile disruption with touchscreens, more event-driven behaviours on-clicks, on-blur, on-mouse-in and out, icons that point to these events, rather than words made Web 2.0 a difficult space to navigate for those who needed accessibility to be built into the programming and hardware.

-An event-driven behaviour is when the user is expected to interact with a web page for an action to occur.
+Event-driven behaviour is when the user is expected to interact with a web page for an action to occur.
 In the examples above, when the user is expected to click a link, if they hover over a form field that then becomes blurred to the vision, when the mouse is moved on a trackpad.

 It was not till Apple introduced touch-screen accessibility that hardware caught up with the needs of computer accessibility to the community who needed additional support, Prioux said.